-- B. Checking manual and/or computer-generated dose calculations.
-Whenever possible this check should be made by an individual who did not perform the original calculations. - C. If the implant is not performed by the Authorized User, the individual administering the dose verifying and then the Authorized User confirming, that all applicable items (e.g., the radionuclide, number of sources, source strengths, treatment site, loading sequence and total dose) are in accordance with the written directive - D. After implant, but prior to completion of the procedure; recording the radionuclide, the treatment site, the number of sources, and total source strength and exposure time (or, equivalently, the total dose (Prescribed Dose)) - E. Using radiographs or other imaging techniques to verify implant location - F. Comparing final radionuclide, treatment site, and total dose (Delivered Dose) to the Prescribed Dose. - 6.
+C. If the implant is not performed by the Authorized User, the individual administering the dose verifying and then the Authorized User confirming, that all applicable items (e.g., the radionuclide, number of sources, source strengths, treatment site, loading sequence and total dose) are in accordance with the written directive.

+D. After implant, but prior to completion of the procedure; recording the radionuclide, the treatment site, the number of sources, and total source strength and exposure time (or, equivalently, the total dose (Prescribed Dose)).

+- E. Using radiographs or other imaging techniques to verify implant location. - F. Comparing final radionuclide, treatment site, and total dose (Delivered Dose) to the Prescribed Dose. - 6.
 For temporary conventional brachytherapy implants that include an exposure time greater than 24 hours, the implant site will be visually inspected to ensure sources have not moved.
-Visual inspections will be preformed at least daily.
+Visual inspections will be performed at least daily.
 If the visual inspection indicates the sources may have moved, additional radiographs or imaging techniques will be used to verify implant location.
-The results of the visual inspection will be recorded in the human patient's chart. - 7.
-Computer programs may be used to perform dose calculations for brachytherapy procedures; however, prior to use of a new computer program, acceptance testing of dose calculations must be performed. - 8.
+The results of the visual inspection will be recorded in the human research subject or patient's chart. - 7.
+Computer programs may be used to perform dose calculations for brachytherapy procedures; however, prior to use of a new computer program, acceptance testing of dose calculations must be performed confirming by independent means that the dose calculation methodology is accurate for the brachytherapy source type and model being used. - 8.
 If any worker does not understand, has questions concerning, or has doubts regarding a written directive, that worker must immediately seek guidance from the Human-use Authorized User, a physician, a supervisor or other appropriate individual prior to proceeding with the therapy/administration.